Velaha/Scala/week_1/04_Recursion/README.md

 ## Purpose

-This exercise aims to implement a recusive function.
+This exercise aims to implement a recursive function.

 ## Instructions